Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 A prevention tool should never place responsibility on the victims.
 It complements a comprehensive strategy: prevention, training, collective vigilance, securing venues, listening, and appropriate support.

-Test Ton Verre® Bracelet or Card: what’s the difference?
+Test Ton Verre® bracelet or card: what’s the difference?

 Test Ton Verre® Bracelet

 The bracelet is worn on the wrist.
 It is visible, immediately accessible, and can have a deterrent effect in a festive context.
-It is particularly suitable for festivals, student parties, bars, clubs, prevention operations, and distributions at event entrances.
+It is particularly suitable for festivals, student parties, bars, clubs, prevention campaigns, and distributions at event entrances.

 - Visible and directly accessible